 Also visit in the area

-Iso-Valkee is a stunning little lake located on the other side of Somero municipality.
-There is a nature trail going around the lake, and few lean-to shelters as well.
+- Iso-Valkee is a stunning little lake located on the other side of Somero municipality.
+There is a nature trail going around the lake, and few lean-to shelters, too.